anonymousresearcher2020/anonymousresearcher2020.github.io/docs/assessment.md

 The file includes four tabs, "Course-defined Req.
 Components", "Requirements Rubric", “Prompt Rubric - How to Ask (H)” and "Prompt Rubric - What to Ask (W)”.

-The first tab lists six requirements components, i.e., actors, use cases, use case diagram, success scenarios, failure scenarios, and non-functional requirements.
+The first tab lists six requirements specification components defined in the course: actors, use cases, use case diagram, success scenarios, failure scenarios, and non-functional requirements.

 The second tab corresponds to requirements quality attributes.
 Each super-row presents a specific quality attribute,